Immerse yourself in Florida scenic drives and historic state parks while sleeping on a houseboat.

 If you decide to stay at Holly Bluff Marina, you can’t avoid driving the River of Lakes Heritage Corridor.
-In fact, this is the roadway that dead ends at Hontoon Island State Park.
+In fact, this is the roadway that dead-ends at Hontoon Island State Park.
 We enjoyed the abundance of palm trees, oaks covered in Spanish moss, and the low-lying farmland.
 Even though we hoped for a gator crossing (such Yankees!), our only wildlife-spotting was an abundance of squirrels.

-About 20 minutes north of DeLand, one can easily find State Route 40 that runs east to west across Central Florida.
+About 20 minutes north of DeLand, one can easily find State Route 40 which runs east to west across Central Florida.
 From Silver Springs to Ormond Beach, this route is designated the Florida Black Bear Scenic Byway.
 We hopped on the byway just east of Barberville and drove the Byway until we reached I-95.
 Unfortunately, no black bears were sighted, but we had fun looking!

 Visit DeLeon Springs State Park